tokiclover/e-gtk-theme/README.md

 * finish gtk+-3 theme (need documentation), coming... (gtk+-3 grows to be much more better than gtk+-2 counterpart if themable);

-`Note`: i will try to migrate pixmap engine, as an exercise to improve my c capabilities, to be able to theme almost everything with images. help needed...
+Note: i will try to migrate pixmap engine, as an exercise to improve my c capabilities, to be able to theme almost everything with images. help needed...

 * convert close, maximize... image to 6x6px X bitmap images for openbox;